Report Parameters

-Parameters can be used select which tags to use for your custom report each time you run it.
-For example, if your application has several stations and you would like to produce the same report individually for each station, then you can use a parameter.
+Report parameters are used for selecting specific variables to use for your report.
+For example, if your application has several modular stations and you would like to produce the same report individually for each station, then you can use a tag type report parameter and select different tags each time a report is run to change the focus of the report.

-When running a parameterized report from the Reports Page, you will be prompted for the necessary values when the report runs.
-If running the report with a Report Tag, you can preset the parameter values as part of the Report Tag's configuration.
+When running a parameterized report from the Reports Page, if a default value is not set, the operator will be prompted for the necessary values when the report runs.

-Use the tools in the Report Studio ribbon to add parameters:
+Use the tools in the Report Studio ribbon to add and modify parameters or assign values in a report:

 The example shows a new parameter being configured.
 Recommended practice is to ensure that the parameter name is unique, avoiding any conflict with tags or other named objects.
 The description field should guide developers or operators when selecting the tag or value for the parameter.
 If the parameter is of type tag, then you should guide the user by selecting which types can be used.
 You may use the Ctrl key to select several types.